sorbet/sorbet/website/docs/error-reference.md

 To fix this error, simply remove the more specific export.

+## 3717

+> This error is specific to Stripe's custom `--stripe-packages` definition.
+If
+> you are at Stripe, please see [go/modularity](http://go/modularity) for more.

+This error means that you're using a name that's private in another package, and not epxorted.

+To fix this error, you'll need to either export the symbol in the other package, or figure out a way around using it.

+## 3718

+> This error is specific to Stripe's custom `--stripe-packages` definition.
+If
+> you are at Stripe, please see [go/modularity](http://go/modularity) for more.

+This error means that you're using a symbol from a packge that's not imported.

+You can fix the error by adding an `import` statement for the package that's mentioned to your package's `__package.rb` file.

+## 3719

+> This error is specific to Stripe's custom `--stripe-packages` definition.
+If
+> you are at Stripe, please see [go/modularity](http://go/modularity) for more.

+This error means that you're using a symbol defined in a package from an unpackaged context.

+To fix this error you'll need to figure out a way around using that symbol, as sorbet does not allow packaged code to be used from an unpackaged context.

+## 3720

+> This error is specific to Stripe's custom `--stripe-packages` definition.
+If
+> you are at Stripe, please see [go/modularity](http://go/modularity) for more.

+This error means that you used a constant from the test namespace in a non-test file.

+To fix this error you'll need to either move the symbol out of the test namespace in the package it's defined, or move the code you're working on into the test namspace of your own package.

+## 3721

+> This error is specific to Stripe's custom `--stripe-packages` definition.
+If
+> you are at Stripe, please see [go/modularity](http://go/modularity) for more.

+This error means that you are exporting a symbol from another package.
+You may only export symbols that your package defines, so if you're trying to re-export a symbol you'll need to define an alias to it and then export the alias.

+## 3722

+> This error is specific to Stripe's custom `--stripe-packages` definition.
+If
+> you are at Stripe, please see [go/modularity](http://go/modularity) for more.

+This error indicates that a type alias has been exported by a package.
+Sorbet does not support exporting type aliases, so you'll need to export the containing context to make the type alias available publicly.

 ## 4001

 Sorbet parses the syntax of `include` and `extend` declarations, even in